 This analysis shows a positive net benefit for the entire proposed regulation over a 20-year analytical horizon.
 The residency requirement shows a negative net benefit because it takes time for teachers trained under this requirement to grow as a share of the total workforce, which delays the accrual of benefits.
-However, RIDE also recognizes the increased, but unquantifiable, benefits from residency in less new teacher turnover and better recruitment in high-need subjects.
-Taking all of the potential benefits into account, the enhanced residency requirement is expected to provide net positive benefits to the state.
+In the long run, the enhanced residency requirement is expected to provide net positive benefits to the state.